eliobenigni/pomodoro_project/README.md

 Files:
 - index.html: HTML file for the timer application.
+- styles.css: CSS file for the styles setting of the HTML document.
 - sounds/bell.wav: Audio file for the bell sound.
 - script.js: JavaScript code for the timer functionality.